Here are some community programs that impact MCPS youth:

 Mentor and support young women in Missoula.

-YWCA is looking for individuals who want to help young women ages 9-19 discover their strengths and explore their own personal values in a safe and supportive environment.
+YWCA GUTS! (girls using their strengths) program is looking for individuals who want to help young women ages 9-18 discover their strengths and explore their own personal values in a safe and supportive environment during lunchtime and after school in school-based action groups.

 To volunteer, contact Roe at email@example.com.